 When you order the lamb shanks from your butcher; ask him to tie them for you.
 Tying them helps keep the meat on the bones as they soften in the braising liquid.
-The flavor of these lamb shanks is rich and delicious.
+The flavor of this Lamb Osso Buco is rich and delicious.
 This is definitely a filling meal.
-Be sure you have mashed potatoes or pasta to soak up the gravy!
+Be sure you have mashed potatoes or pasta to soak up the gravy.

 Prep time: 30 minutes